 Instructions

-- Combine the sour cream, grated Parmesan cheese, lemon juice and zest, onion powder, and Tabasco in a small bowl and mix well.
+- Combine the sour cream, Parmesan cheese, lemon juice and zest, onion powder, and hot sauce in a small bowl.
+Mix until smooth.

-- Garnish with lemon wedges and parsley and serve immediately.
+- Garnish the baked grouper fillets with lemon wedges and fresh parsley, and serve immediately.

 Notes